-Modern-day consumers are focused on their long-term health, and they look for products to explicitly state their tangible health benefits.
+Modern-day consumers are focused on their long-term health, and they seek out products that explicitly state the tangible health benefits they offer.
 Calories and physical health are still important, but priorities have expanded to also include mental health.
-Consumers are looking for claims to help with sleep, stress, cognitive function, muscle growth and immunity.
-Consumers do not want to consume anything ultra-processed.
-They want clean labels with easily recognized ingredients, as these are perceived as healthier.
-When consumers understand the ingredient statement, they have greater confidence in the product and will be more likely to buy.
+Consumers are looking for foods that claim to help with sleep, stress, cognitive function and immunity and are trying to cut back on ultra-processed products.
+They want clean labels with easily recognized ingredients, as these are perceived as healthier, and when consumers understand the ingredient statement, they have greater confidence in the product and will be more likely to buy.

 2- Lactose Intolerance and Milk Allergies

-Consumers' decreased milk consumption is threatening the success of the U.S. milk category.
-This reduction is being driven by veganism and allergies – predominately lactose intolerance.
-Almost 70% of the world's population is lactose intolerant and the lactose-free dairy market is set to grow 56% from 2017-2022.
-This provides plant-based companies with excellent growth opportunities when they offer a lactose-free claim.
+The falling consumption of milk is threatening the success of the category in the US.
+This reduction is being driven by veganism and allergies — predominately lactose intolerance.
+Almost 70% of the world's population is lactose intolerant and the lactose-free dairy market is set to grow by 56% between 2017 and 2022.
+This provides plant-based product companies with excellent growth opportunities when they declare that their goods are free from lactose.

 Consumers are shifting their diets to focus on their health, and they are willing to make compromises, except when it comes to taste.
 Everyone still wants to enjoy what they are eating or drinking.
-People are very interested in trying new things and experiencing new flavors, and plant-based milks offer their own unique, often earthy tastes.
-They come in different flavors such as chocolate or vanilla, but the most popular is plain/unflavored.
+People are keen to try new things and experience new flavors, and plant-based milks offer their own unique characteristics, with opportunities for innovation and custom flavors.

 4- Environmental Focus